aybabtme/antoine.im/posts/someone_was_right_on_the_internet.md

 You can see the full results [here](/assets/data/fifobench/benchcmp.txt).

-The results are consistent when $n<32$ for enqueuing, but the dequeuing benchmarks take too long to converge to meaninful results, so I've gave up on producing them.
+The results are consistent when $n<32$ for enqueuing, but the dequeuing benchmarks take too long to converge to meaninful results, so I've given up on producing them.

 Still, 32 is a pretty decent number and you won't notice any difference, using a list or a slice, for 32 or less elements.